 GreenCitizen accepts Styrofoam for recycling at our Burlingame EcoCenter.
-We charge $5 per 30 gallon bag.
-This fee helps cover our logistic and processing costs, as well as the cost of the Styrofoam Condenser itself.
+We charge $5 per 30-gallon bag.
+This fee covers our logistic and processing costs, as well as the cost of the Styrofoam condenser itself.

-The best course of action is to avoid buying products with Styrofoam packaging, or items online that must be packaged and shipped to you.
-Biodegradable packaging materials are becoming more readily available (check out this New Yorker article to see how fungus might become the answer); nevertheless Styrofoam use continues apace.
-Therefore for now, accumulating some Styrofoam seems inevitable.
+The best course of action around this environmentally unfriendly material begins with you, the consumer.
+Bring your own reusable food containers to restaurants and just say no to that inevitable Styrofoam takeout box.
+Avoid buying products with Styrofoam packaging, including online purchases that must be shipped to you.
+Biodegradable packaging materials are becoming more readily available (check out this New Yorker article to see how fungus might become the answer).
+Nevertheless, Styrofoam is so deeply embedded in our single-use, disposable culture that accumulating it seems inevitable.